 One of the most realistic swimbaits available to date, it is available in fast fall, slow sinking, and floating variations.

-With its superior action, variety of colors, and a one-size-fits-all mentality, this 4.8 ounce, 10-inch swimbait comes in at number one on the list of hard-bodied jointed Swimbaits.
+With its superior action, variety of colors, and a one-size-fits-all mentality, this 4.8-ounce, 10-inch swimbait comes in at number one on the list of hard-bodied jointed Swimbaits.

 Its counterbalanced pin segments that reside in the joints allow it to swim as naturally as any lure on the market, while its soft tail section perfectly matches the remainder of the hard-bodied bait.

-Rounded it with two Katsu treble hooks for each of the two eyelets, Spro power split rings, this high-quality lure doesn’t come cheap.
+Rounded with two Katsu treble hooks for each of the two eyelets, and Spro power split rings, this high-quality lure doesn’t come cheap.
 It’s worth every cent of the $37 you’ll spend getting the best hard-bodied, jointed swimbaits on the market.

 With the multiple variations of bait types available, there is a lure for every type of environment, depth, or retrieval you choose to cast into.

-2. Single Jointed Build
+2. Single-Jointed Build

-In keeping with the hardbody theme, swimbaits also come in a single jointed build.
+In keeping with the hardbody theme, swimbaits also come in a single-jointed build.
 Oftentimes less realistic in swimming motion than its multi-jointed relative, the single joint is cheaper and often times easier to work for amateur anglers.

-Coming in at the top of the single jointed list is also an SPRO lure.
+Coming in at the top of the single-jointed list is also an SPRO lure.
 The Bbz1 Rat 40 swimbait is an incredibly attractive hard-bodied lure that capitalizes on large bass in a varied diet.

 Weighing in at .1 pounds, it’s just over a 6-inch frame that brings rodents into the lure world in a big way.